leoncini-lore/RushHour/README.md

   Cars are restricted to their lanes (horizontal or vertical).

-🌐 Live Demo

-  You can play the game online here:➡️ RushHour.infinityfreeapp.com

 📂 Features

   Interactive, use the arrow keys to move the cars.